 Active voice: The management team (subject) will be presenting (verb) the Annual Plan (object), next week.

 Notice how in the example for active voice, the subject of the sentence is placed before the verb.
 The human brain comprehends active voice more quickly than passive and in an attention economy, brands need to use all tricks in the bag to communicate effectively.
 Pro Tip: You don’t need a degree in English Lit to write perfectly.
-There are several handy writing apps to help you be productive and organized while you churn out gazillion social media posts.
+There are several apps to help you be productive and organized while you churn out gazillion social media posts.

 7. Match the message purpose with your destination page